mienaikoe/ziyu/Chapters/3-3-Chapter17.md

 <!--

-- The three are blocked from entering Yansha
+- The three are blocked from entering Rudjan

-If they get into yansha
+If they get into Rudjan
 - They can talk to Thimli
   - Thimli can deliver evidence of bombs
 - Describe the city of water